 In Truck Stop, we meet the folks at the wheel of Seattle’s food trucks.

-Here, Paul and Tom pull over the pig-mobile for a few questions.
+Here, Seaman pulls over for a few questions.